-Draperies, tapestries, blankets, or posters that are displayed on walls and doors in a manner which would facilitate ignition, block exits or fire detection units, or present overhead fire hazards are not authorized.
+Draperies, tapestries, blankets, or posters displayed on walls and doors that would facilitate ignition, block exits or fire detection units, or present overhead fire hazards are not authorized.

-Student-constructed furniture, posters, papers, and combustible decorations may not be present in sufficient amounts to constitute an excessive combustible fire load nor can fire safety devices be obstructed.
+Student-constructed furniture, posters, papers, and combustible decorations may not be present sufficiently to constitute an excessive combustible fire load, nor can fire safety devices be obstructed.